jimmyvansise/hof-or-not-service/README.md

 When running flyway, if you want to completely wipe out the database, including values (not recommended, players/votes will be lost), add this to commands before the migrate line in docker-compose.yaml:

 `flyway -url=jdbc:postgresql://db/${POSTGRES_DB} -schemas=${POSTGRES_DB} -user=${POSTGRES_USER} -password=${POSTGRES_PASSWORD} -locations=filesystem:/flyway/sql -cleanDisabled=false clean;`

+To run flyway migrations on production, modify the .env file with the production database values, and then modify the docker-compose.yaml with this line for flyway `flyway -url=jdbc:postgresql://hofornot.cz2y86moc6n3.us-east-2.rds.amazonaws.com:5432/${POSTGRES_DB} -schemas=${POSTGRES_DB} -user=${POSTGRES_USER} -password=${POSTGRES_PASSWORD} -locations=filesystem:/flyway/sql migrate"`
+After that, if you need to insert values (like new players), use the .csv file at `db/player-picture-base64s.csv` and import values using TablePlus after connecting to production